ShinyTrinkets/twofold.js/README.md

 [![CI tests][build-img]][build-url]
 [![Prettier Style][style-img]][style-url]

+## DEPRECATED
+in favor of the new repo at: https://github.com/ShinyTrinkets/twofold.ts

 > Glorified curly bubbly templates,<br />
 > Templates with a twist,<br />
 > Duplex templates,<br />